factiii/stack/QUICK_START.md

 npx core init
 ```

-This creates an `infrastructure.yml` example file.
+This creates a `core.yml` example file.
 Edit it with your domains and settings:

 ```yaml
 # Repository name (must match GitHub repo name)